MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 ## Understand workgroup clusters

-A workgroup cluster is a specific type of failover cluster configuration.
+A workgroup cluster is a specific type of failover cluster configuration introduced in Windows Server 2016.
 With workgroup clusters, two or more nodes are joined as member servers.
 They don't use an on-premises domain controller or Active Directory forest.
 Workgroup clusters aren't domain joined, and instead are workgroup joined.
 They still require use of a Domain Name System (DNS).

 Typically, failover clusters are part of an Active Directory Domain Services domain to provide identity services and management at scale.
 However, in some scenarios you might want to run a failover cluster without Active Directory to reduce the cost of hardware, maintenance, and other operational overheads.